-It is possible to make money from playing games—and there are so many ways to do it without having to be an eSports superstar.
-You can compete in tournaments, become a game quality assurance tester, or simply earn rewards from playing that you can convert into cash.
+It is possible to make money from playing games—and there are many ways to do it without being an eSports superstar.
+You can compete in tournaments, become a game quality assurance tester, or earn rewards from playing that you can convert into cash.
 Check out apps like Cashyy to get started.

 21. Credit card rewards

-This is not as much as a hack—but one you won’t want to skip nonetheless.
-Credit card rewards are easy to earn from things you normally spend on.
+This is not as much as a hack—but one you won’t want to skip.
+Credit card rewards are easy to earn from things you usually spend on.
 Check out the provider you already have or are interested in to learn about qualifying bonuses and other perks.

 22. Read emails